pydelhi/talks/guidelines.md

 For lightning talks (5 minutes), focus on sparking curiosity rather than covering every detail.
 If your talk has prerequisites, make sure the audience is aware upfront.

 ### 2. Keep the Session Interactive
 Engagement is key.
 Make your presentation interactive by asking questions, encouraging participation, or conducting small activities throughout the talk.
-Polling tools like [slido.com](https://slido.com) can be used to gather real-time feedback or conduct polls (Not sponsored).
+You can use tools for audience interaction to gather real-time feedback or conduct polls.

 #### A. Use Real-Life Examples
 Simplify complex ideas by using real-life examples or analogies.
 This makes technical concepts easier to understand and more relatable to the audience.
 You can also stick to one motivating example that you can refer to throughout your talk.
 This helps maintain audience engagement and creates a clear narrative that ties all your points together.